Listen this article

 Dependency on PDVSA worries

 With this dark panorama, many doubts arise about the real function of Petro and its possibilities of facing the crisis.
 The government claims that it is a cryptocurrency based on oil reserves.
-However, two fundamental questions arise taking into account the situation.
+However, two fundamental questions arise taking IGNORE INTO account the situation.

 First of all, the question is about its essence as a cryptocurrency, since these are characterized by not being issued by any centralized government entity and have no support whatsoever, except in the confidence they can obtain in the market.
 Secondly, the other questioning is about the support that the government announces for that currency.
 The latter leads us to ask ourselves about the situation of the oil industry: which entity is the generator of the barrels that would support the Petro?